thealonlevi/go-kafka-sol-listener/README.md

-# Go Kafka Sol Listener

-Go Kafka Sol Listener is a robust application designed to listen to Kafka messages, process Solana blockchain transactions, and integrate with webhooks for real-time updates.
-This project is highly scalable, efficient, and well-suited for handling large volumes of transactions.
+# Go-Kafka-Sol-Listener

+## Overview

+Go-Kafka-Sol-Listener is a high-performance application designed to process Solana blockchain transaction data from a Kafka stream.
+The application identifies transactions involving specific wallets, calculates performance metrics, and sends relevant data to a specified webhook.

+---

 ## Features

-- **Real-Time Transaction Processing**: Listens to Kafka topics for Solana blockchain transactions.
-- **In-Memory Cache**: Utilizes caching for optimized performance.
-- **Asynchronous Processing**: Handles multiple tasks simultaneously for efficient message consumption.
+1. **Kafka Consumer:**
+   - Subscribes to a Kafka topic and processes batches of messages.

+2. **Wallet Matching:**
+   - Matches transactions based on a dynamic list of wallet addresses fetched from an external API.

+3. **Sniffer Metrics:**
+   - Calculates latency metrics including:
+     - Sniffer Latency
+     - Batch Latency
+     - Consumer Latency (1, 2, 3)
+     - Total Latency

+4. **Webhook Integration:**
-- **Webhook Integration**: Sends matched transactions to configured webhooks.
+   - Sends matched transactions and performance data to a specified webhook.

-- **Dynamic Scaling**: Designed to handle high throughput with ease.
+5. **Message Sorting:**
+   - Ensures all incoming messages are sorted by block timestamp for consistent processing.

+---

-## Architecture
+## Project Directory Structure

-The project is modular and follows a well-defined structure:

 ```
 go-kafka-sol-listener/